Hypercubed/dynamo/README.md

 dynamo.add(Even);
 ```

-In the examples above the runtime type guards exists on the class itself.
-Guards can be added to other classes by passing the class to the decorator.
+In the examples above the runtime type guards exists on the class itself, this is the default when no argumenst are bassed to the `guard` decorator.
+Guards can be added for other classes by passing the class to the `guard` decorator.

 ```ts
 import Decimal from 'decimal.js';